EricKit/nest-user-auth/README.md

 `EMAIL_SERVICE` Nodemailer "Well Known Service" https://nodemailer.com/smtp/well-known/

-`EMAIL_USERNAME`, `EMAIL_PASSWORD` Information for your SMTP service.
+`EMAIL_USERNAME`, `EMAIL_PASSWORD` Information for the SMTP service.
 On Mailgun it is the credentials under Domains -> SMTP Credentials.
 Use the SMTP service, not the API.

-`EMAIL_FROM` is the email address the program will use as the from address.
+`EMAIL_FROM` The email address the program will use as the from address.

 ### Start the server